ChemCryst/crystals/newdocs/interface/menus.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Calculate Scale Factor
 ^^^^^^^^^^^^^^^^^^^^^^
-Calculate the overall scale factor for the current model without performing any refinenemt.
+Refine the overall scale factor for the current model without refining any other parameters.
+Note the CRYSTALS also estimates the scale factor by other methods, and displays these in the text window.
+Substantial disagreements between the methods should be investigated.

 .. _Recalculate Phases: